kowshikmeda/devtinder/frontend/README.md

 -install axios
 -CORS-install cors in backend =>add to middleware with configurations :origin,credentials:true -whenever you're making  API calls we pass axios=>{withCredentials :true}
+-Install redux toolkit+react-redux read it's documentation -Configuration store =>Provider =>Create Slice =>add reducer to store -Add redux dev tool to chrome
+-Login and see if your data is properly coming to the store -Navbar should update as soon as user login in -Refactor our code to add constant file + create componente folder

 -body
   Navbar